Do you want to advance your pharmacy career by becoming a non-medical prescriber?

 Learning opportunities associated with this course are outlined below:

-This programme consists of a combination of e-learning, work-based learning and workshops.
+This programme consists of a combination of e-learning, webinars, work-based learning and clinical skills workshops during the residential component.

 A primary degree in Pharmacy (minimum Bachelor degree) from an institution approved by the University.

-Note: this programme is only open to students who are resident in Northern Ireland or Great Britain.
+Note: this programme is only open to students who are resident in Great Britain.

 English Language Requirements